-- You do not need to know the case docket number(s)
+- You don't need to know the case numbers (sometimes called docket numbers).

-- You will need to provide at a minimum the name and date of birth of the person whose record you are checking
+- You will need to provide the name and date of birth of the person whose record you are checking.

 - There is a cost for each record check.
-Please refer to the form for instructions and information about cost
+Please refer to the form for instructions and information about the cost.

-You can bring this form to criminal court or you can submit it by mail.
+You can bring the form to criminal court or you can submit it by mail.
 If by mail, you will need to provide a self-addressed stamped envelope along with proper payment